Reconsider your need to travel to Bangladesh due to a high threat of terrorist attack and an uncertain security situation. See

-Depending on your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
-Your travel insurer should have a 24 hour emergency number.
+Depending on what you need, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
+Your travel insurer should have a 24-hour emergency number.

-If the matter relates to complaints about tourism services or products, contact the service provider directly.
+To complain about tourism services or products, contact your service provider directly.

 Australian High Commission, Dhaka